myroyalgold/Airline-Delay/README.md

-i removed all the duplicate and error values in the dataset.
+I removed all the duplicate and error values in the dataset.
 To do this;
+- click on transform
-click on transform,click on drop down beside remove rows, this will enable you to remove blank, null, duplicate and error values.
+- click on drop down beside remove rows, this will enable you to remove blank, null, duplicate and error values.

 ![2022-07-16 (13)](https://user-images.githubusercontent.com/107118603/179372681-a24606fb-9c6b-4ee3-9b18-47abaeb84e2d.png)

-After doing this, i realised there are null values in the data, then i proceed to replace all the null values to 0.
+After doing this, I realised there are null values in the data, then i proceed to replace all the null values to 0.
 I click on Transform in the query pane, Select Replace value, and it prompts a dialogue box asking for value to find and what to replace it with.
 ![2022-07-16 (14)](https://user-images.githubusercontent.com/107118603/179372820-d69e3f33-0263-4506-95d5-b35f0ad5b8a5.png)